PatilShreyas/Foodium-KMM/README.md

 ## About

-It simply loads posts data from API and displays them on the UI.
+It simply loads Posts data from API and stores it in persistence storage (i.e. SQLite Database).
+Posts will be always loaded from local database.
+Remote data (from API) and Local data is always synchronized.

+**Features:**

+- [x] Offline capability 📵
+- [x] Dark mode 🌓
+- [x] Clean and Simple Material UI 🎨

 The network API is a dummy (fixed) response which is _statically hosted [here](https://patilshreyas.github.io/DummyFoodiumApi/api/posts/)_.
 The concept of this app is originally taken from [this project](https://github.com/PatilShreyas/Foodium/).

 ### 📱 Preview